Comparison: Mandala vs Sommer

 • Key Features:

-• Streamlined workflow for standard designs
+• Streamlined workflow for standard field-trial designs

 • Unified heritability estimation